VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_SQL-Tableau/README.md

 H3: Members' average ride duration is higher than casuals'.

+H4: Member and casuals are significantly different in bike type choice.

-H4: Due to the weather in Chicago, both members and casuals prefer to use bikes in summer than winter.
+H5: Due to the weather in Chicago, both members and casuals prefer to use bikes in summer than winter.

-H5: Members' total rides per month are higher than casuals.
+H6: Members' total rides per month are higher than casuals.

-H6: Members' average ride duration per month is higher than casuals.
+H7: Members' average ride duration per month is higher than casuals.

-H7: Members are more active on weekdays rather than weekends, casual riders are highly active on weekends.
+H8: Members are more active on weekdays rather than weekends, casual riders are highly active on weekends.

-H8: Members' total rides per day of the week are higher than casuals.
+H9: Members' total rides per day of the week are higher than casuals.

-H9: Members' average ride duration per day of the week is higher than casuals.
+H10: Members' average ride duration per day of the week is higher than casuals.

 H11: Members have a ride peak at 8 mornings and at 17 afternoons during weekdays while casual users tend to ride more in the afternoon during weekends.

-H11: Members' total rides per hour of the day are higher than casuals.
+H12: Members' total rides per hour of the day are higher than casuals.

-H12：Members' average ride duration per hour of the day is higher than casuals.
+H13：Members' average ride duration per hour of the day is higher than casuals.

-H13: Members' starting and ending locations are clustered in the downtown area, while casual customers' locations are more dispersed and along the beach.
+H14: Members' starting and ending locations are clustered in the downtown area, while casual customers' locations are more dispersed and along the beach.

 The goal of this project is to get insights that could support the marketing director's strategy.
 My stakeholder in this project is the marketing director and I will report to her directly.